Aung San Suu Kyi: 2009 trespass incident

-Late 2000s: International support for release
+Late 2000s: international support for release

-Aung San Suu Kyi has received vocal support from Western nations in Europe, Australia and North and South America, as well as India, Israel, Japan the Philippines and South Korea.
-In December 2007, the US House of Representatives voted unanimously 400–0 to award Aung San Suu Kyi the Congressional Gold Medal; the Senate concurred on 25 April 2008.
+Aung San Suu Kyi has received vocal support from Western nations in Europe, Australia and North and South America, as well as India, Israel, Japan, the Philippines, and South Korea.
+In December 2007, the US House of Representatives voted unanimously to award her the Congressional Gold Medal; the Senate concurred on 25 April 2008.
 On 6 May 2008, President George W. Bush signed legislation awarding Aung San Suu Kyi the Congressional Gold Medal.
-She is the first recipient in American history to receive the prize while imprisoned.
-More recently, there has been growing criticism of her detention by Burma's neighbours in the Association of Southeast Asian Nations, particularly from Indonesia, Thailand, the Philippines and Singapore.
+She is the first person to receive the prize while imprisoned.
+More recently, there has been growing criticism of her detention by Burma's neighbours in the Association of Southeast Asian Nations (ASEAN), particularly Indonesia, Thailand, the Philippines and Singapore.
 At one point Malaysia warned Burma that it faced expulsion from ASEAN as a result of the detention of Aung San Suu Kyi.
 Other nations including South Africa, Bangladesh and the Maldives also called for her release.
 The United Nations has urged the country to move towards inclusive national reconciliation, the restoration of democracy, and full respect for human rights.
 In December 2008, the United Nations General Assembly passed a resolution condemning the human rights situation in Burma and calling for Aung San Suu Kyi's release—80 countries voting for the resolution, 25 against and 45 abstentions.
 Other nations, such as China and Russia, are less critical of the regime and prefer to cooperate only on economic matters.
 Indonesia has urged China to push Burma for reforms.
 However, Samak Sundaravej, former Prime Minister of Thailand, criticised the amount of support for Aung San Suu Kyi, saying that "Europe uses Aung San Suu Kyi as a tool.
 If it's not related to Aung San Suu Kyi, you can have deeper discussions with Myanmar."

 Vietnam, however, did not support calls by other ASEAN member states for Myanmar to free Aung San Suu Kyi, state media reported Friday, 14 August 2009.
 The state-run Việt Nam News said Vietnam had no criticism of Myanmar's decision 11 August 2009 to place Aung San Suu Kyi under house arrest for the next 18 months, effectively barring her from elections scheduled for 2010.
 "It is our view that the Aung San Suu Kyi trial is an internal affair of Myanmar", Vietnamese government spokesman Le Dung stated on the website of the Ministry of Foreign Affairs.
 In contrast with other ASEAN member states, Dung said Vietnam has always supported Myanmar and hopes it will continue to implement the "roadmap to democracy" outlined by its government.